peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Enforcement:** Worker

 **Category:** Invariant
-**Description:** All cross-user resource usage is logged with executor.userId, resource.ownerId, resource.id, and timestamp for attribution and review.
+**Description:** All cross-user resource usage is logged with executor user, resource `OWNED_BY` target, resource id, and timestamp for attribution and review.

 **Rationale:** Enables accountability and cost tracking.